ooeunz/deltour/README.md

 - Mark-2 can dialog with user about travel and catch what you want travel style.
 Finally Mark-1 will reccomand you travel area.

-- Mark-2 is my second chatbot project.
+- It's my second chatbot project.
 It is compare The Iron Man's second model.

 \
 []()